allanverasce/pangenewhale/README.md

 <img src="screenshots/selectTool.png" alt="Selection" width="800" height="600" />

-# Viewing the available commands and parameters
+# Viewing available commands and settings in the simulated terminal area
 In the previous window, you can view the command that will be executed in the PanGeneWhale terminal area.

 <img src="screenshots/terminal.png" alt="Terminal" width="800" height="600" />